beauwilliams/nx-monorepo-full-stack-app/README.md

 - Dependency graph
 - Auto-code-gen on backend from schemas
 - Auto-code-gen on frontend from auto-generated backend endpoints
+- Auto-code-gen of boilerplate for libraries, apps, react components and more

 ## Steps to build the app